The structural geology experts

 3D Kinematic Modelling

 Our 3D Kinematic Modelling module uses leading edge kinematic algorithms to validate and restore 3D geological models.
 Complex geological structures can be restored to identify alternative scenarios in areas of high structural uncertainty.
-Discover the geological history of your modelled scenario to reveal unseen structures and changing geometries.
+Unravel the geological history of your modelled scenario to reveal unseen structures and changing geometries.

 This module can be applied to any geological setting including: extensional, compressional and strike-slip basins as well as areas that have undergone inversion, thermal subsidence and salt tectonics.

-Forward and reverse model through time in 3D, whilst adhering to line length, area and volume balancing principles.
+Forward and reverse model through time in 3D, whilst adhering to area and volume balancing principles.
 The module will help you construct realistic geological models, which can then be used as the basis for further analysis.

 Our Geomechanical Modelling module uses elastic mechanical properties and physical laws of motion (Mass-Spring methodology) to mimic 3D rock deformation.
 The Mass-Spring algorithm calculates forces on the point masses, which govern the point mass trajectories and simulate physical behaviour of the surfaces during heterogeneous strain (this differs from the approach used in kinematic modelling – where geometric rules govern point trajectories).